 Our two new exciting projects are:

-Malvern Link Station, this is a brand new project led by Malvern Community Forest in partnership with London Midland and the Friends of Malvern Railway Stations.
+Malvern Link Station, is a project led by Malvern Community Forest in partnership with West Midland Trains and the Friends of Malvern Railway Stations.
 The aim of the project is to develop woodland, hedgerow, bumblebee/pollinator, and tree-fruit areas as mini-nature reserves and community environmental resources.
-The project was launched on the 3rd May 2017.
+The project was launched on the 3rd May 2017, and continues to develop.

-Ths are in addition to our existing projects.
+These are in addition to our more established projects.